Kirrawee: Politics

 Kirrawee is part of the Sutherland Shire Government Area in Southern Sydney.
 For local government purposes, the Sutherland Shire is split into 5 wards, A through to E. These wards are reviewed every 4 years.
 Kirrawee is split between Wards D, B and C.

 At state level, some of Kirrawee is located within the seat of Miranda, some of Kirrawee is located within the seat of Cronulla, and some of Kirrawee is located within the seat of Heathcote.

-In Federal parliament, Kirrawee is in the electorate for the Division of Hughes as of the redistribution of February 2016.
-Prior to this, some of Kirrawee was within the Division of Cook.
+In the federal parliament, Kirrawee is in the electorate of Cook.
+Between the redistribution of February 2016 and the redistribution of 2024 it was in Hughes.
+Prior to this, some of Kirrawee was within Cook.